KeksiLabs/old-website/_posts/2016-12-05-how-to-manage-remote-server-users-with-ansible.md

 ## Congratulations

 You are now managing all of your users with ansible.
 When you need to have more users just add them into the users array and deploy again.
 Remember to share your changes with your coworkers and teach them how to use this setup.

+If you want to learn more you should head into our example repo: [KeksiLabs/ansible-user-management-example](https://github.com/KeksiLabs/ansible-user-management-example).